-2) Provision of Information and Advice for Young People and Their Families
+2) Provision of Information and Advice for Young People and Their Families a) Universal Educational Programs & Resources

 It is critical that young people are able to access timely, accurate advice and information about rental housing issues and tenancy rights.
 Most young people will not be knowledgeable about their rights as tenants, and in the case of eviction proceedings, may not understand the process well enough to protect their own interests.